aptos-labs/developer-docs/docs/sdks/ts-sdk/sdk-core-layer.md

 - [TransactionBuilder](https://aptos-labs.github.io/ts-sdk-doc/classes/TransactionBuilder.html) that takes in a Signing Message (serialized raw transaction) and returns a signature.
 - [TransactionBuilderEd25519](https://aptos-labs.github.io/ts-sdk-doc/classes/TransactionBuilderEd25519.html) extends the TransactionBuilder class and provides a signing method for raw transactions with a single public key.
-- [TransactionBuilderMultiEd25519](https://aptos-labs.github.io/ts-sdk-doc/classes/TransactionBuilderMultiEd25519.html) extends the TransactionBuilder class and provides a signing method for signing a raw transaction with a multisignature public key.
+- [TransactionBuilderMultiEd25519](https://aptos-labs.github.io/ts-sdk-doc/classes/TransactionBuilderMultiEd25519.html) extends the TransactionBuilder class and provides a signing method for signing a raw transaction with a multi-signature public key.
 - [TransactionBuilderABI](https://aptos-labs.github.io/ts-sdk-doc/classes/TransactionBuilderABI.html) builds raw transactions based on ABI.
 - [TransactionBuilderRemoteABI](https://aptos-labs.github.io/ts-sdk-doc/classes/TransactionBuilderRemoteABI.html) downloads JSON ABIs from the fullnodes.
 It then translates the JSON ABIs to the format accepted by TransactionBuilderABI.